-I don't like to think that God might ask me to wait twenty-two years.
-I have hard being "on hold" for two minutes.
+I don't like to think about God asking me to wait twenty-two years.
+I have hard being on hold for two minutes.
 I get frustrated waiting for a red light to change.
 That said, I understand that everyone must spend time "in the waiting room."

 The question then becomes how do we peacefully, patiently, and profitably survive the parenthesis?
 I learn three things from Joseph: